 Changes Proposed to National Register

-These revisions would implement the 2016 Amendments to the National Historic Preservation Act establishing an unequal representation for large property owners to block historic district nominations even if a majority of property owners are in full support.
+These revisions would have implemented the 2016 Amendments to the National Historic Preservation Act establishing an unequal representation for large property owners to block historic district nominations even if a majority of property owners are in full support.

 Congress’s original intent for this long-standing program created an open and fair process allowing communities to directly participate and be represented in the identification and registry of historic places, afforded as part of the NHPA.
-The revisions would establish an unequal representation for large property owners and allow a single owner and/or Federal agency to block historic district nominations, even if a majority of property owners are fully in support.
+The revisions would have established an unequal representation for large property owners and allow a single owner and/or Federal agency to block historic district nominations, even if a majority of property owners are fully in support.

-The proposed revisions essentially grant Federal agencies veto authority over listing properties whereby they can object and block a National Register listing for any reason.
+The proposed revisions essentially granted Federal agencies veto authority over listing properties whereby they can object and block a National Register listing for any reason.
 This will then directly undermine other processes and protections afforded through the NHPA, including Section 106.
 Determinations of eligibility for listing in the National Register are the primary vehicle for considering whether a property is worthy of consideration under Section 106.